ElektraInitiative/PermaplanT/doc/decisions/frontend_polygon_libraries.md

   - Concavity can be configured by a parameter.
   - Very easy to integrate and fast calculation.

-Note: Click [here](https://www.researchgate.net/profile/Zahrah-Yahya-Assoc-Prof-Ts-Dr/publication/312373158/figure/fig5/AS:668462426898432@1536385270015/Classification-of-convex-and-concave-hull-Adapted-from-6.png) to see an image that shows the differnce between convex and concave hulls.
+Note: Click [here](https://www.researchgate.net/profile/Zahrah-Yahya-Assoc-Prof-Ts-Dr/publication/312373158/figure/fig5/AS:668462426898432@1536385270015/Classification-of-convex-and-concave-hull-Adapted-from-6.png) to see an image that shows the difference between convex and concave hulls.

 ## Considered Alternatives (Clipping Operations)